OxyContin: 7 things you should know

 - OxyContin is generally not suitable for people with kidney or liver disease.

-- OxyContin interacts with a number of different drugs, including those that inhibit or induce hepatic enzymes, particularly CYP3A4 or CYP2D6 (such as erythromycin, ketoconazole, or ritonavir); depress the CNS (such as benzodiazepines, muscle relaxants, or antipsychotics); have partial agonist or mixed effects on opioid receptors (such as buprenorphine or pentazocine); diuretics; with anticholinergic effects; and monoamine oxidase inhibitors.
+- OxyContin interacts with several different drugs, including those that inhibit or induce hepatic enzymes, particularly CYP3A4 or CYP2D6 (such as erythromycin, ketoconazole, or ritonavir); depress the CNS (such as benzodiazepines, muscle relaxants, or antipsychotics); have partial agonist or mixed effects on opioid receptors (such as buprenorphine or pentazocine); diuretics; with anticholinergic effects; and monoamine oxidase inhibitors.

 - Interaction or overdosage may also cause serotonin syndrome.
 Symptoms include mental status changes such as agitation, hallucinations, coma, delirium, fast heart rate, dizziness, flushing, muscle tremor or rigidity, and stomach symptoms (including nausea, vomiting, and diarrhea).

-- Abrupt discontinuation of Oxycontin in a person who has become physically dependent on it may lead to a withdrawal syndrome and symptoms such as restlessness, pupil dilation, watery eyes and a runny nose, sweating, muscle aches, insomnia, irritability and gastrointestinal complaints.
+- Abrupt discontinuation of Oxycontin in a person who has become physically dependent on it may lead to a withdrawal syndrome and symptoms such as restlessness, pupil dilation, watery eyes and a runny nose, sweating, muscle aches, insomnia, irritability, and gastrointestinal complaints.
 Babies born to mothers who are physically dependent on OxyContin will also be physically dependent.
+Do not use during pregnancy unless the benefits outweigh the risks.
+Breastfeeding is not recommended during treatment with Oxycontin.

 - Not for use in patients with severe asthma or other breathing problems, or a blockage in the stomach or intestines.